hasonfilip/Advent-of-Code/README.md

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com/about) challenges.
 The challenges are released daily in December leading up to Christmas.

+## 2021
+Solutions for year 2021 can be found in the [2021](2021) directory.
+For this year I've decided to use AWK.

 ## 2022
 Solutions for year 2022 can be found in the [2022](2022) directory.
 For this year I've decided to use PHP.